Power considerations are often on your mind when towing a camper or trailer.

 Depending on whether you’ve got gel, lead-acid, AGM, lithium, or another type, pick appropriately and bear this in mind when replacing the batteries later too.

 Redarc BCDC Battery chargers come with dual inputs and handle 12-volt power.
-They’re a strong solution and have products supporting charging from solar panels or the vehicle’s battery.
+They’re a robust solution and have products supporting charging from solar panels or the vehicle’s battery.

-Therefore, it’s necessary to choose these types of products carefully to ensure they’ll deliver the service you need once at a campground or dry camping.
+Choose these types of products carefully to ensure they’ll deliver the service needed once at a campground or when dispersed camping.

 Closing Thoughts

 Keeping your house batteries topped up is essential.
-Otherwise, you risk arriving at your destination and discovering that the systems inside your camper don’t work.
+Otherwise, you risk arriving at your destination and discovering that your camper is without power.

 Also, once most battery types (except lithium) fall below a 50% charge, their failing performance will be evident.
-They’ll then all need to be replaced at considerable expense.
+Should that happen, they’ll all need replacing at considerable expense.

 Related Articles